paradoxical-dev/neollama/README.md

 ```

 ## Installation
 To install neollama, simply use your prefferred package manager.
-For example using Lazy:
+For example, using Lazy:
 ```lua
 {
   "jaredonnell/neollama",